RDA-DMP-Common/RDA-DMP-Common-Standard/README.md

   <tbody>
     <tr>
       <td valign="top"><a id="dmp_alternate_identifier" href="#dmp_alternate_identifier_tree">alternate_identifier</a></td>
-      <td valign="top">To provide alternative or secondary identifiers for a DMP.</td
+      <td valign="top">To provide alternative or secondary identifiers for a DMP, which can be used to reference or cite the dataset in different contexts or systems.
+Alternative identifiers can include other PIDs from DMP storage systems, internal database IDs, or other unique codes assigned to the DMP by various organizations or services.</td>
       <td valign="top">Nested Data Structure</td>
       <td valign="top">0..n</td>
       <td valign="top"> </td>